adjtomo/seisflows/docs/manual/manual.rst

 Heavyweight Solutions
 ---------------------

-In writing system interfaces, the approach taken by SeisFlows developers has been to write lightweight python wrappers on top of PBS and SLURM commands.
+In writing system interfaces, the approach taken by SeisFlows developers has been to write lightweight Python wrappers on top of PBS and SLURM commands.
 For some cases involving nonstandard cluster configurations or restrictive usage policies, heavyweight solutions may be required instead.
 Users are referred to distributed computing projects such as SAGA or PATHOS for ideas.